Contact us at Carlowrie Castle

 While more information is needed to understand the role this document has played in the history of Carlowrie, it has inspired us to delve deeper into the history of the land.
 We’re working with the National Library of Scotland and National Records of Scotland to uncover the unknown stories of the area.

 It is believed that an earlier castle had once stood on the site of the present-day Carlowrie Castle, before falling into disrepair.
 It was Edinburgh-based wine merchant and Provost of Leith, Thomas Hutchison who, many years later, commissioned the building of the Carlowrie Castle we know today.
-From its completion in 1854 to 1982, the castle was home to the Hutchison family, including renowned Arctic explorer, botanist and author, Isobel Wylie Hutchison.

 When you’re next visiting us at Carlowrie Castle, ask us about our history.
 We’d love to share it with you.